Platanthera aquilonis: Distribution and habitat

 Platanthera aquilonis occurs throughout much of Canada and the northern United States.
 But the southern extent of this species range follows the Rocky Mountains all the way into Northern New Mexico.
-This species can can be found in a very large range of habitats including meadows, marshes, fens, the tundra, along stream banks and roadsides, as well as in wet deciduous forests.
+This species can be found in a very large range of habitats including meadows, marshes, fens, the tundra, along stream banks and roadsides, as well as in wet deciduous forests.
 This plant can be commonly found at elevations between 0–2500 meters but has been found at elevations up to 3400 meters.

 Fungal association

 More research is needed on the fungal associations of Platanthera aquilonis.
 However, limited sequencing of the fungi associated with Platanthera aquilonis has revealed that it forms relationships with fungi in the genus Tulasnella.

 Taxonomy

 It is closely related to Platanthera huronensis and Platanthera dilatata and has long been confused with Platanthera hyperborea which lives in Greenland, Iceland, and Northern Canada, until it was described as a separate species in 1999.